 Anytime I go for a run or do an at-home workout, I track it with my watch so I can make sure I am still eating fewer calories than I am burning throughout the day.

 Finally, I use my Garmin Scale (honestly, I promise this post is NOT sponsored by Garmin!) to help me track my goals.
 The weight and body composition stats are automatically uploaded to my Garmin Connect profile.
 It takes the extra steps of trying to remember to enter your weight out of the equation.
 If you weigh in regularly you can see how far you’ve come.

 Altogether, my Garmin products are getting me closer to my goals.
+And they help me to be successful on the only diet that has ever worked for me in the past.
 Please follow my progress on Garmin Connect or MyFitnessPal so you can keep me accountable!
 I will be updating my Instagram Stories with my progress as well, so go ahead and follow me over on Instagram @FamilyTech!

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.

 Sarah Kimmel is a digital parenting coach and family tech expert.
 She has spent the last 16 years of her career as a Microsoft Certified IT Manager supporting over 100 small businesses.
 During that time she started Family Tech LLC to help families understand and manage the technology in their home.
 She has regularly appeared as a family tech expert on KSL News, BYUtv and Studio 5, and has been invited all over the world from tech companies like Lenovo, Verizon, Microsoft, Dell, and Samsung.
 Find out more on her website SarahKimmel.com